 BARRHILL COMMUNITY COUNCIL

-The Barrhill Community Council currently has four vacancies.
+The Barrhill Community Council currently has three vacancies.

 Community Councils give local people a real say in matters such as local service delivery and other issues which affect daily lives.

 Community Councils have a local and statutory interest in the planning process.
 Local Authorities are required to consult Community Councils on planning applications affecting their areas.

 Anyone resident within the area of Barrhill Community Council who is aged 18 years or over and who is interested in becoming a Community Councillor should contact the Secretary as detailed below:

 Barrhill Community Council

 Or in writing to: The Oaks, Main Street, Barrhill